 Students will enjoy daily private lessons and classes in piano literature, music theory and performance skills.
 Theory class is divided into two sections.
 One is for students on a college (music) preparatory track and touches on topics that may be covered in college assessment tests and/or the first semester of college music theory.
 The second section is for students who are at a more rudimentary level of skill development.
 We also will have our ever-popular Monster Piano Ensemble Reading Event.
 Visit (link coming soon) for repertoire lists for the Monster event.
 This summer our special workshop topic will be “Yoga for Pianists.”
 The foundation of professional piano technique is good body mechanics.
 Our students will be introduced to basic concepts of body awareness, posture and core strength.
 This will complement students’ studies regardless of their level of piano ability.
 No prior experience with yoga is required.
 Ample practice time has been scheduled for each day of the camp on our beautiful Steinway pianos.
 Counselors will be available during practice hours to answer questions and help with practice techniques.
 Outside of class and practice time, recreational activities will take place at a Warrensburg park.
 Friends and family are invited to attend the Friday Finale camp recital in Hart Recital Hall.
 All students will perform and have the option of doing a solo or being in a duo or trio.

-UCM’s Summer Piano Institute is for students who were in grades 7-12 during the 2018-19 academic year, and have had at least three years of private piano instruction.
+Summer Piano Institute is for students who were in grades 7-12 during the 2018-19 academic year, and have had at least three years of private piano instruction.
 Graduated seniors about to enter college are welcome to attend!

 Mia Hynes, Director and Professor of Piano, UCM